AcademeForge/AcademeForge/README.md

                 { keywords: ["timetable", "time table", "schedule"], response: "The timetable is available here: #.
 Make sure to check your class group on Telegram too!" }, { keywords: ["ast", "exam", "test"], response: "AST is the AcademeForge Scholars Test for Classes 1–10.
-Visit the official page for more details: #" }, { keywords: ["extra", "material", "resources"], response: "Extra study materials are available here: # in the 'Extra Material' section." }, { keywords: ["about", "founder", "who is", "what is"], response: "AcademeForge is an educational platform founded by Devraj Kumar and co-founded by Aadi & Mandeep." }, { keywords: ["class", "join", "enroll"], response: "You can join classes through the AcademeForge portal.
+Visit the official page for more details: #" }, { keywords: ["extra", "material", "resources"], response: "Extra study materials are available here: # in the 'Extra Material' section." }, { keywords: ["about", "founder", "who is", "what is", "Academeforge"], response: "AcademeForge is an educational platform founded by Devraj Kumar and co-founded by Aadi & Mandeep." }, { keywords: ["about Academeforge", "Academeforge scholars test", "what is", "what is AF", "AF"], response: "AcademeForge - Empowering Students for Academic Success

+Welcome to AcademeForge, your one-stop destination for high-quality educational resources tailored for students in Classes 9-12.
+At AcademeForge, we are committed to providing innovative learning tools that help students excel in their studies and perform exceptionally in competitive exams.

+Our flagship product, the AcademeForge Scholars Test (AST), offers a unique and comprehensive testing experience for students across India.
+Our specially designed question booklets and study materials are curated to support students in mastering their subjects, with a focus on Science, Math, English, Social Studies, and Hindi." },
+                { keywords: ["class", "join", "enroll"], response: "You can join classes through the AcademeForge portal.
 Registration link: #" }, { keywords: ["scholarship"], response: "AST provides scholarship up to ₹5000 to the top rankers.
 Learn more: #" }, { keywords: ["certificate"], response: "Certificates are provided to all Round 2 and Round 3 participants of AST." },